RobJohnston/QuadrigaCX.Api/README.md

 [![nuget](https://img.shields.io/nuget/v/QuadrigaCX.Api.svg)](https://www.nuget.org/packages/QuadrigaCX.Api/)

-**This is a beta version, meaning the API has not been tested on any production application.
+**This is a beta version, meaning the software is feature complete buy may contain bugs.
 USE AT YOUR OWN RISK!**

+All functionality has been added but not all tested thoroughly.
+There are some discrepancies between what is written in the [QuadrigaCX API documentation](https://www.quadrigacx.com/api_info) and what has been found through experimentation.

 An account is not required to access the public API methods.
 However, if you do create an account, please use my referral code (c7flx49lbhc3b1awgl8pig7l) when you [register](https://www.quadrigacx.com/?ref=c7flx49lbhc3b1awgl8pig7l).